 In the terrible torments endured by the Savior of the World, at about the ninth hour, Jesus cried out with a loud voice: “Eli, Eli, lama sabachthani?”
 That is, “My God, my God, why have you forsaken me?”
 (Matthew 27:46) If His glory had flashed from the cloud, every human being who had watched the scene would have been destroyed.
 And, in that awful moment, the Lord Christ could not be comforted by the Father’s presence.

-In the dramatic scenes of Christ’s passion, the supernatural is intimately linked to the harshest reality of the suffering, the agonizing agony, and ultimately the death endured by the Son of Man.
+In the dramatic scenes of Christ’s passion, the supernatural is intimately linked to the harshest reality of the suffering, the unbearable agony, and ultimately the death endured by the Son of Man.
 Christ’s cry on the cross surprises us: “My God, my God, why have you forsaken me?”
-Did the beloved Saviour have to go through all this suffering and death alone?
+Did the beloved Saviour have to endure all this suffering and death alone?

 What were the last words Jesus cried out on the cross?